 Leaf shape is variable from narrow and long, with a semi-pointed tip (typical) to broadly long and rounded tip (atypical, see more photos below).
 From this variation it can range from 1/3 to 1¼ inches wide and 1 to 4 inches long.
-Leaves have fine wooly hairs on both upper and lower surfaces, are toothless, and irregularly spaced on the stem.
-Stems are weakly erect, unbranched, with 2-3 stems per plant, and are finely woolly.
+Leaves have fine woolly hairs on both upper and lower surfaces, are toothless, and irregularly spaced on the stem.
+Stems are weakly erect to ascending, unbranched, with 2-3 stems per plant, and densely covered in spreading hairs.

-This milkweed is not common.
-It is listed as Special Concern in Minnesota, Threatened in Wisconsin and Iowa, Endangered in Illinois, with these four states comprising nearly half of its range.
+This milkweed is not common in Minnesota.
+While not officially considered “rare” here, it is elsewhere in its North American range, listed as Threatened or Endangered in much of it.
 This is a difficult plant to locate even when you know it is there.
 I have not yet observed a seed pod on this species.
-All Asclepias were formerly in family Asclepiadaceae but have been reassigned to Apocynaceae (Dogbane).

 Please visit our sponsors

 Where to buy native seed and plants ↓